I See You

 By Jorge D. H. Prósperi, 2019

 Dominance is based and dependent on power and control.
 Power and control are two major components of all -isms and phobias.
-We can dissect each ad infinitum, but all are born and live in the same toxic cess pool of ignorance, hate and fear.
+We can dissect each ad infinitum, but all social -isms and phobias are born and live in the same toxic cess pool of ignorance, hate and fear.
 Among the most insidious is RACISM.
 The very word is contaminated – diseased – pathological.
 For some the mere mention of the word is difficult, to be accused of being racist deplorable.

 The concept takes on a more insidious meaning when combined with the prefix white – White Power, White Supremacy, White Nationalism cloaked in nuances of the White Master Race.
 We tend to sugar coat it, talk around its reality, find ways to quickly walk past it, desperately try to avoid hearing it and at worse deny and suppress its ugly reality.
 The word can be discarded as the problem owned only by people of color, immigrants and some white do-gooders.
-I posit that a significant element of white dominance is the power to avoid, ignore and deny without consequences.
+I posit that a significant element of white dominance is the power to avoid, ignore and deny its existence without consequences.

 We fully understand overt racist behavior.
 Men and women in white robes chanting around a burning cross are easy to spot.
 We can also almost understand the covert nuances, while aversive racism remains an unaccepted but tolerated reality.
 But introspectively dissecting from within the toxic racist alien living within by choice and design is quite a different matter.
 And this is where some of the power, control and dominance exists – the power of avoidance and silence.
 Making an unconscious choice to remains the same.